mrtolkien/kindle_to_notion/README.md

 - Create a `.env` file at the root of your Kindle with the same structure as [this example `.env` file](https://github.com/mrtolkien/kindle_to_notion/blob/main/.env.example)
   - `NOTION_API_KEY` is the API key for your integration
   - `NOTION_PAGE_ID` is the page ID of the page where you want to insert your clippings pages
+  - Optional:
+    - `CLIPPINGS_LOCATION` is the location of the `My Clippings.txt` file relative to the program
+    - `DONT_ARCHIVE_CLIPPINGS` can be set to `true` to not move clippings after uploading
 - Run the executable from the root of your Kindle and see it populate

 ## Behaviour and limitations